yousefamar/ee4h/readme.md

 - The master branch must always be stable.
 Only merge with the master branch if all code works.
 Branch to work on features or bug fixes.
 - Prefix dev branches with group names.
 See [here](http://stackoverflow.com/questions/273695/git-branch-naming-best-practices) for examples.

+## Project Design Conventions ##

+- The output of a function is through modifying its arguments and not by returning.